15 of the Best Waterfalls in Iceland

 North Iceland

-These guys drove the whole Ring road and stopped by Dettifoss, Europe’s most powerful waterfall.
-It is simply amazing to stand close to the fall and see all that glacier water rushing down with terrible force.
-You are met by a wall of water thundering down the gorge below you.
-A must if you are traveling in north Iceland.
+These guys drove the whole Ring Road and stopped by Dettifoss, Europe’s most powerful waterfall.
+It is simply amazing to stand close to the fall and see a wall of glacier water rushing down with terrible force into the gorge below.
+Dettifoss is a must-see if you are traveling in north Iceland.

-The road leading to a parking lot half a kilometer from the fall might be closed off season so be prepared for a hike in case it’s closed.
-Make sure you don’t park the camper so it blocks other cars.
-Up to 2011 that road was classified as an F-road but is passable in ordinary cars and campers when it’s open.
+The road to the parking lot half a kilometer from the falls might be closed off-season, so be prepared for a hike if it’s closed.
+Be careful not to park your camper in a place where blocks other cars.
+Before 2011, that road was classified as an F-road, but is now passable in ordinary cars and campers when it’s open.
 You find the road going off the road that lies between Ásbyrgi and Mývatn.

 GPS Coordinates: 65°49’7.97″N 16°22’45.17″W